lundegaard/redux-tools/docs/stream-creators/index.md

 ## API Reference

-### namespacedState$
+### namespacedState\$

 A stream creator for namespaced state.
 Similar to `state$`, except it will always be the state associated with the epic.
 Therefore, if you have an epic injected under the `foo` namespace, `namespacedState$` will use `state.namespaces.foo`.

 **Arguments**